Daniel1050750/Farf_Project/README.md

   ## Go to Postman folder.
     ## Import the Postman Collection and Environment to test the API.
-      # Only registed users can access to API functions
+      # Only registered users can access to API functions
       # Only administrator users can create, update and delete data.